Free shipping > 150 euro in UK, IE, LU, FR, AT, PL, CZ, RO

 Essential oil for the sauna

-The reason you use pure essential oil is because if you dose it correctly, the pure scents work more efficiently as an infusion because you simply need less.
+The reason you use pure essential oil is because if you dose it correctly, the pure scents are more beneficial than infusion because you simply need less.
 But then you have to use the correct dosage for each scent.
 A disadvantage is that dosing takes more time and knowledge of the product.
 So pay attention to the quantities indicated on the bottles.
-This is why we use odor strengths for all scents, with odor strength 1 being the lowest and odor strength 6 being the highest.
+This is why we use odor strengths for all scents, with odor strength 2 being the lowest and odor strength 6 being the highest.

 An essential oil is a concentrated oil extracted from plants or plant substances such as wood, herbs, citrus, flowers, resin and spices.
 These often have a special effect.

 Different varieties of essential oil are Tea Tree oil, Eucalyptus oil, Orange oil and Bergamot oil.
-Scents that are often used in the sauna are: Eucalyptus oil, Lavender oil, Lemon oil, Orange oil, Anise oil and Pine oil.
+Fragrances that are often used as sauna oil in the sauna are: Eucalyptus oil, Lavender oil, Lemon oil, Orange oil, Peppermint oil and Pine oil.

-- Eucalyptus essential oil is often used for colds
+• Eucalyptus oil is often used for colds

-- Tea Tree essential oil is used for its antibacterial effect
+• Mint oil is used for its refreshing effect

 Effect of Eucalyptus oil